nashanas/GeaouCoin/README.md

 <h3>What is GeaouCoin ?</h3>
 GeaouCoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 GeaouCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.

-GeaouCoin is a PoS-based cryptocurrency, and depend upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1
+GeaouCoin is a Pow/PoS-based cryptocurrency, and depend upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1

 <h3>GeaouCoin Specification</h3>
 <ul>